 The Dodd-Frank Wall Street Reform and Consumer Protection Act requires that we provide our stockholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation awarded to the Company's named executive officers, as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K. The Company currently conducts this advisory vote annually.
-Following the 2022 Annual Meeting, the next advisory vote to approve the compensation paid to the Company's named executive officers will occur at the Company's 2023 annual meeting of stockholders.
+The Board will determine when the next stockholder advisory vote will occur after consideration of the frequency preference expressed by our stockholders in connection with Proposal 4.